edditler/aiidalab-empa-reactions/README.md

 Of those ANGLE_PLANE_PLANE and DISTANCE are implemented right now.

 ## NEB
-The climbing image - nudged elastic band calculations is set up with a series of geometries (at least two) specified by their ids.
+The climbing image - nudged elastic band calculation is set up with a series of geometries (at least two) specified by their ids.
 The geometries are handed over to AiiDA as a FolderData object which is in turn transferred to the cluster.